Roshan-047/Artistico_AppShowcase/README.md

 - **📁 Portfolio Creation:** Build and present your portfolio within the app, showcasing your best work in a visually stunning layout.

+## ✨ <strong>My Contribution</strong>

+- **UI / UX lead :** I Designed and developed UI / UX for this App, i went through design thinking, did research on target users, and the came up with UX of this app, and then i polished it's UI following Apple's HIG ( Human Interface Guidelines )

+- **Handled Development of Challenges Tab:** Challenges tab give artists raw ideas, on which they can imagine and create something new, this will allow them to expand their vision, even if they don't participate then can always watch what other's made and get inspired from their imagination.
+This tab has a custom timer view which resets every monday.
+Then user can submit their artwork and after current challenge ends, they can see eachother's submissions in previous challenges sections.
+Also the top 3 submissions with most likes will be featured as banner of that particular week.

+- **Designed Database Schema:** I have desgined whole Firebase Realtime Database structure, with all relationships with each entity and implemented it.

 ## 📱 <strong>App Flow and Screens</strong>

 ### 1. <strong>Explore Tab</strong>